ProjectTEST-AI/MPC-documentary/docs/APU/docs/roadmap.md

 APUv8.
     Features:
     Two core clusters, one with performance cores, other with efficiency cores.
     QLT - quickload tech.
-Automatically fills the code into the decoding buffer so latencies are low Component mapper - helps identifying destination
+Automatically fills the code into the decoding buffer so latencies are low.
+    Component mapper - helps identifying destination.
-    Possibly coming with integrated graphics (maybe) (dont expect tho)
+    Possibly coming with integrated graphics (maybe) (dont expect tho).
+    Better input format, more compressed.
+64 bits instead of 53.